Mark your calendar!

 Join us for two days of lectures and conversations about the science of animal training and “what’s new” in the field of animal training.

-Saturday banquet dinner and award ceremony: $40
+Saturday banquet dinner: $40